Prince Rupert, British Columbia: In popular culture

 The book Unmarked: Landscapes Along Highway 16, written by Sarah de Leeuw, includes an essay about Prince Rupert entitled "Highway of Monsters".

 Ra McGuire of the band Trooper wrote the song "Santa Maria" on a boat in Prince Rupert's Harbour.

-Amuro Ray, the protagonist of the anime series Mobile Suit Gundam, was born and raised in Prince Rupert.
+Amuro Ray, the protagonist of the anime series Mobile Suit Gundam, is born and raised in Prince Rupert.

+In 2024, former Prince Rupert city councillor Blair Mirau released a book about the history of the city and region titled The City of Rainbows: A Colourful History of Prince Rupert, published by Heritage House.